OWASP/www-board-candidates/2025/aruneesh_salhotra.md

       "Machines Can See" – Dubai, Middle East's Largest AI Conference
     </h3>
     <p style="font-size: 1.05em; line-height: 1.8; color: #34495e; margin: 0;">
-      I served as a <strong>panelist at "Machines Can See"—the Middle East's largest AI conference in Dubai</strong>—where I engaged with regional policymakers, technology leaders, and innovators driving AI adoption across the MENA region.
+      I served as a panelist at <a href="https://machinescansee.com/" target="_blank" style="color: #667eea; text-decoration: none; font-weight: 500;"><strong>"Machines Can See"—the Middle East's largest AI conference in Dubai</strong></a>—where I engaged with regional policymakers, technology leaders, and innovators driving AI adoption across the MENA region.
 This platform positioned me to build critical relationships with Middle Eastern regulators and establish advisory channels that will shape how AI security standards evolve in one of the world's fastest-growing technology markets.
     </p>
   </div>